Published on: Dec 6, 2019

 You Should Be Patient

 If you are a traveler who is in a rush, then hitchhiking is not for you.
-Impatient travelers are not for hitchhiking.
+Impatient travelers and hitchhiking don’t mix well.

 Is It Safe To Hitchhike in Canada?